A path to full-time software development

 DrRacket is a general editor and code-runner for Racket and Scheme.
 There are

-many different versions of Racket and Scheme, so to run DrRacket in “MIT Scheme
+many versions of Racket and Scheme, so to run DrRacket in “MIT Scheme and SICP

 mode”, you need to put a header at the top of your files to tell DrRacket which

 language to use: